 These noncancerous tumors develop between the layers of tissue in your uterus.
 Many females will develop at least one fibroid during their lifetime.
 In fact, by age 50, 70 percent of white women and 80 percent of African-American women will develop one, reports the National Institutes of Health.

 Menorrhagia is very heavy menstrual bleeding.
 Typical periods produce 2 to 3 tablespoons of menstrual blood.
 People with menorrhagia can produce more than twice that amount.
-More than 10 million American women have this condition, estimates the Centers for Disease Control and Prevention.
+American women have this condition, estimates the Centers for Disease Control and Prevention.

 Premenstrual syndrome (PMS)